tadam313/sheet-db/README.md

 ## Usage

 Before you start, please make sure you are familiar with the terminology of Spreadsheets.
-Especially differencies and relations between sheets, worksheets and cells.
+Especially differences and relations between sheets, worksheets and cells.
 Read more about [the terminology](https://developers.google.com/google-apps/spreadsheets/index).

 First include the package and connect to the specific spreadsheets.